+The solution relies on optimizing the operations and the process with the technology advancements.
 As the technology evolves, the process to use that technology needs to evolve as well.
-It took nearly 50 years for Electricity to be utilized properly in the manufacturing industry.
-Hence, what we need is a process change.
-The way to handle the 5G technology, which is a giant leap from 4G should be very different.
-Hence, we can make use of Edge Processing for faster operations and an even lower latency to avoid bottlenecks at the Core.
+For example, it took nearly 50 years for Electricity to be utilized properly in the manufacturing industry to make the operations more efficient.
+Similarly, we need to look from the process point of view to address the challenges posed by the data explosion on the Internet.
+The way to handle the 5G technology, which is a giant leap from 4G should be from this perspective.
+Hence, one of the technique could be to make use of Edge Processing for faster operations, reduce latency and avoid bottlenecks at the Core.